CapricanDRJ/HadesStarCommunityData/docs/corp/e46d5dfcc6aa44e0cb0e3fc0dba42ff48fb38743b0b40543d331d367a570c6ed/index.md

 ```
-who dealt it if you haven't smelt it?}
+who dealt it if you haven't smelt it?
 ```
 ### Whitestar Bonus ❌